opetstudio/erevna-es-interface-js/README.md

-Erevna Dictionary Location Data Loader
+Erevna Elasticsearch Interface

-Nodejs application for loading data from gdoc to json file
+Nodejs application as an inteterface to elasticsearch

 ####Install